maksimKorzh/msmd-linux/README.md

 # Graphical desktop
 Currently Tiny X server called Xfbdev from Tiny Core Linux is used as a base for rendering graphics directly to **/dev/fb0**.
 This limits some applications relying on GPU 3D acceleration.
-Installing Xorg from Tiny Core repository can fix it but it's challenging since video divers needs to be installed from somewhere as well.
 JWM (Joe's Window Manager) serves as the desktop environment along with fltk widget toolkit.
 Distro provides only the basic GUI apps: terminal emulator **Aterm**, notepad clone with syntax highlighting called **Editor** and web browser **Firefox**.
 Graphical desktop is not available when you boot from the ISO, but you can install it the following way:<br>
 <br>